PhD | Associate Professor

 Ted Svensson has worked at the Department since 2009.
 He obtained his PhD at the University of Warwick, United Kingdom.
 His thesis was, in 2011, awarded the Political Studies Association's Lord Bryce prize for best dissertation in international relations and/or comparative politics.
 Ted’s research interests include state formation, identity politics, cultural heritage and rituals, contemporary South Asia and issues broadly related to constitutive moments.

-He is, moreover, Editor of Cooperation and Conflict and is currently supervising Jakob Strandgaard's PhD project on radical critique and the concept of justice, Daniel Møller Ølgaard's PhD project on affect in digital experiences of war and Therese Boje Mortensen's PhD project on NGOs as duty bearers of human rights.
+He is, moreover, Editor of Cooperation and Conflict and is currently supervising Jakob Strandgaard's PhD project on radical immanent critique, Daniel Møller Ølgaard's PhD project on affect in digital experiences of war, Therese Boje Mortensen's PhD project on NGOs as duty bearers of human rights and Sindre Gade Viksand's PhD project on imperial internationalism between 1815 and 1919.

 Ted is member of the research program STANCE, which is funded by the Bank of Sweden Tercentenary Foundation (Riksbankens Jubileumsfond).
 STANCE is broadly concerned with the ways in which a seemingly singular notion of the state developed during the 'long 19th century'.